 We realised later, that Julia had been suffering badly from altitude sickness, also known as Altitude Mountain Sickness or AMS.
-Determined to have a better experience this year, Julia researched the condition and sought medical help.
+Determined to have a better experience the following year, Julia researched the condition and sought medical help.

-It meant that this year she was well prepared and was back to her normal fit self, forging ahead of me on the path, where last year she had been lagging behind.
+It meant that when we returned the next year she was well prepared and was back to her normal fit self.
+In fact she forged ahead of me on the path, where previously year had been lagging behind.
 Here’s Julia’s advice on AMS and how to avoid it.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-In retrospect it’s obvious why Julia was so badly affected by AMS last year.
+In retrospect it’s obvious why Julia was so badly affected by AMS on one particular section of the walk.
 We arrived in Chamonix at 1100M and the next day took the cable car up the mountain to 1875M at Flegere.

 Then, we proceeded to walk up to 2100 M in difficult terrain.
 The path descended to the valley at Tre-le-champs 1400M.
 However, it then took us up again over the Aiguillette du Possette at 2200M.
 We experienced large variations in altitude, combined with extremely strenuous walking.